cbrwx/GPT_Evaluation/README.md

 Encouraging the development of improved models and training techniques based on objective performance evaluation.
 Supporting parallel computation, making it faster to evaluate large datasets with multiple metrics.
 And because you are awesome!

-...i might point out that this code is untested on the gpt3.5/4, as i do not have API access to those models, but im not going to, cbrwx.
+Verily, I doth declare that this code hath not been trialed on the GPT3.5 or 4, as access to such models hath been denied to me.
+Alas, I shall not harp on the matter, me hearty cbrwx.